thu-ml/tianshou/docs/01_tutorials/01_concepts.rst

 The meaning of training and testing state is obvious: the agent interacts with environment, collects training data and performs update, that's training state; the testing state is to evaluate the performance of the current policy during training process.

 As for the collecting state, it is defined as interacting with environments and collecting training data into the buffer;
-we define the updating state as performing a model update by :meth:`~tianshou.policy.BasePolicy.update` during training process.
+we define the updating state as performing a model update by :meth:`~tianshou.algorithm.BasePolicy.update` during training process.

 In order to distinguish these states, you can check the policy state by ``policy.training`` and ``policy.updating``.
 The state setting is as follows: